V3idt/Referral-for-Referral/README.md

 npm run build
 ```

-The output will be in the `.next` folder.
-Follow your hosting platform's Next.js deployment guide.
+The output will be in the `.next` folder, then follow your hosting platform's Next.js deployment guide.

 ## 🔒 Security Features